bcwhite-code/brians-blueprints/self-building-spacex.md

 * Belts: This is a "quarter block" blueprint.  _Read blueprint comment!_
 * Copper Smelter.

+Re-enable the combinator in the Mall that disables the local supply of belts since they're now being produced in greater quantities by the dedicated block.

 Many of the blocks include modules.
 They'll run fine without them for now but the Construction Site will not report "finished" until all the modules are supplied... which will be a long time coming (on the order